unravelin/ravelinjs/README.md

 A Promise/A+ polyfill is required for Internet Explorer support.
 If you do not have one, or are not sure, then use a +promise ravelinjs bundle.

-Card encryption uses window.crypto where available, and otherwise falls back to a pseudo-random number generator which collects user movements and keypresses as a source of entropy.
-If insufficient events have been collected before encryption is attempted, an Error is thrown to prevent insecure transmission of cardholder data.

 ## Reference

 ### `var ravelin = new Ravelin({cfg: object})`